Surgery As Primary Mesothelioma Treatment

 Peritonectomy is the most common surgery used to treat peritoneal mesothelioma.
 The procedure combines cytoreductive surgery and a heated chemotherapy wash.
 It can be used as a curative option to completely remove the mesothelial tumors and prevent the growth of new cancerous cells.
 In later stages of the disease, this multimodal treatment option can provide patients with symptom relief.

-- Laparoscopy: A camera-assisted biopsy doctors use to view the abdomen and collect a diagnostic sample of tissue.
+- Camera-assisted biopsy doctors use to view the abdomen and collect a diagnostic sample of tissue.

-- Laparotomy: This surgical biopsy allows doctors to not only take a sample of the affected tissue but also serves as a resective procedure to remove the tumor.
+- This surgical biopsy allows doctors to not only take a sample of the affected tissue but also serves as a resection procedure to remove the tumor.

 Pericardial Mesothelioma Surgery